souradeep-das/Proffeth/README.md

 npm run dev
 ```
 The website can be used now and make sure you are using Metamask and it is on the Rinkeby Testnet.

+## Integration with additional services
+### Oraclize
+Oraclize has been integrated with the product to get the real time conversion values of Ethers to USD.
+When the conversion function is triggered, Oraclize uses Wolfram Alpha's API to get the current conversion rate and sends it through a transaction to the contract.
+### IPFS
+IPFS has been used to store the content of a specefic course.
+IPFS provides with a distributed file storage capability and easily fits into the platform.
+However, a non-IPFS based course content is also allowed in the platform.